 - Underwatering can lead to mildew and fungal issues.
 If your beebalm falls prey to mildew, cut diseased stems to the ground.
 (New growth should be healthy and disease-free).
 Note that there are mildew-resistant varieties available (like Gardenview Red and Marshall’s Delight).

-- Bee balm is also susceptible to powdery mildew, so don't plant it near vegetable gardens that have squash and beans (as those plants are susceptible to powdery mildew as well), and make sure you know a few natural ways to control powdery mildew in case you have an outbreak.
+- Bee balm is also susceptible to powdery mildew, so don’t plant it near vegetable gardens that have squash and beans (as those plants are susceptible to powdery mildew as well), and make sure you know a few natural ways to control powdery mildew in case you have an outbreak.